 Maine | Up to 1 year | 7 days to 1 year | 30 days to 5 years |

-Maryland | Up to 1 year | Up to 2 years | Up to 5 years |
+Maryland | Up to 1 year | 5 days to 2 years | 10 days to 5 years |

 Massachusetts | Up to 2 ½ years | 60 days to 2 ½ years | 180 days to 2 ½ years jail or 2 ½ to 5 years prison |

-Michigan | Up to 93 days | 5 days to 1 year | 1 to 5 years |
+Michigan | Up to 93 days; up to 180 days if BAC was .17% or above | 5 days to 1 year | 1 to 5 years; 30 days to 1 year with community service |

-Minnesota | Up to 90 days | Minimum 30 days in jail | Minimum 90 days in jail |
+Minnesota | Up to 90 days | 30 days to 1 year in jail | 90 days to 1 year in jail |

 Mississippi | Up to 48 hours | 5 days to 6 months | 1 to 5 years |